Why does a car door make a 'popping' noise when opening or closing?

 Do door checks need to be replaced on both sides at the same time?
 No it's not necessary.

-The only maintenance the door check strap needs is the lubrication of the pivot pin to keep it from rusting and wear.
+Yes, the door check strap needs periodic lubrication of the pivot pin to keep it from rusting and wear.
 However, once the door check becomes noisy, lubrication will not help.